 Slow internet is frustrating at the best of times.
-But during the coronavirus pandemic – with so many of us working from home, homeschooling or trying to communicate with family and friends – internet problems have a much bigger impact.
+But during the coronavirus pandemic – with so many of us working from home or trying to communicate with family and friends – internet problems have a much bigger impact.

-While external issues like network congestion or your ISP not provisioning enough bandwidth may be out of your hands, sometimes the troubles lie within your own house.
+While external issues such as network congestion or your ISP not provisioning enough bandwidth may be out of your hands, sometimes the glitches in the matrix lie within your own house.

-Here are five things to check to make sure your home internet is running as fast and smooth as possible.
+Here are five things to check to make sure your home internet is running as fast and smoothly as possible.

 1. Turn it off and on